salahsheikh/libcache/README.md

 # Libcache [![Build Status](https://travis-ci.org/silk8192/libcache.svg?branch=master)](https://travis-ci.org/silk8192/libcache) [![Gem Version](https://badge.fury.io/rb/libcache.svg)](https://badge.fury.io/rb/libcache)

-A caching library that provides in-memory and file based cache
+A simple caching library that provides flexible and powerful caching features such as in-memory and file based caching similar to Guava's Caching system.

+## Features

+* Supports in-memory cache
+* Supports filesystem based cache
+* Limiting the size of the cache through eviction based on a specified max size
+* Allows for expiration behavior based on the time since an object was placed in the cache or when it was last accessed/updated
+* Allows custom refresh functions for reloading expensive data once it has been discarded

 ## Installation